 Get clear about your ideal future for your business and what changes will need to happen to get you there.

-Next, think about the challenges you’re currently facing.
+Next, think about the challenges you’re currently facing as a business owner.
 What’s holding you back from meeting your goals?
 Is it:

 - Lack of administrative support?

 - Not enough clients?

 - Too many clients and not enough time to focus on other areas of your business?